An all-in-one business management solution for all your business needs!

 FAQs

-Typically, the responsibility of taking meeting minutes falls on the team leader, chairperson, or any other appointed member of the meeting.
+Typically, the responsibility of taking meeting minutes falls on the team leader, chairperson, or any other appointed member of the meeting, often using a meeting minutes template.
 However, it is also important to ensure that other members of the team are actively involved in the minute-taking process as well.

 The length of time that meeting minutes should be retained depends on the requirements of the organization.
 Generally, it is recommended to keep minutes of meeting for at least one year.
 However, certain organizations may require the minutes to be kept for a longer period of time.